I’m going on a Microadventure!

 “Microadventure” is a term that’s come about in recent years.
 It basically means you’re going on an adventure that’s close to home, easily accessible, and can be completed in as little as a few hours.
 It can range from anything from a Saturday picnic in the woods to a several-day long camping trip.
-It can be enjoyed at any time, though it’s become increasingly popular in the days of Covid-19 when many people are choosing to save some money, and to not venture too far from home.
+It can be enjoyed at any time, though it became increasingly popular during Covid when many people were choosing to save some money, and to not venture too far from home.

 Microadventures are a great way to find the hidden gems to enjoy in your local community and region.
-They’re especially important during the days of Coronavirus when we’re all stressed, depressed, and worried about the current state of the world.
+They’re especially helpful as an escape from everyday stress and burnout when you may not have the time, funds or vacation days for a lengthy trip.

 How do I find a microadventure near me?